coryodaniel/talks/beam-n-k8s/slides/presentation.md

 - Deployin' with _bash_
 - _LOL_ for rollbacks
 - _Terraform_ or _aws-cli_ for Autoscaling Groups
-- Load Balancers, DNS Records, Health Checks, Access Control, _Billy Joel_
+- Load Balancers, DNS Records, Health Checks, Access Control
 - Ports, Firewalls, IAM
 - Do I need a _sErvIce MeSH?!1!_